Monte dei Paschi in last ditch push to see through capital raise

 The risk of a conversion into equity has pushed the price of MPS' junior bonds close to half of their nominal value. ($1 = 1.0216 euros)

-(Reporting by Valentina Za in Milan and Giuseppe Fonte in Rome Editing by Keith Weir)
+(Reporting by Valentina Za in Milan and Giuseppe Fonte in Rome Editing by Keith Weir and Jane Merriman)

 ((valentina.za@thomsonreuters.com; +39 02 6612 9526;))